 Throughout your career, from your first entry-level position through retirement, you will encounter many people who will provide you with help and guidance.
-Take the time to thank these people – each and every one – with a personal thank-you letter.
+Take the time to thank these people with a personal thank-you letter.

 Sending a thank-you note is almost always a good idea.
 If you're ever in doubt about whether or not to send a note, err on the side of sending it.
 Sending a thank-you note will encourage people to help you – and other job seekers – again, so this is an important courteous gesture.

 Thank you letters don’t need to be complicated or overly long and can be written in the form of a formal business letter, as an email, or as a handwritten thank you card.